PepijnAverink/NEON/README.md

 # NEON
 NEON is a learning project to learn low-level rendering API's and their internals.
-It's purpose is to abstract API's in common rule set so the API backend can be interchanged.
+Its purpose is to abstract API's in common rule set so the API backend can be interchanged.

 ### Supported platforms:
 * Windows 32bit & 64bit